-Review panel clears Yakima police officer who kicked teen
+Review panel clears Yakima police officer for kicking teen

 In an incident captured on video, the officer knocked the teen to the ground at the Central Washington State Fair in September.

-YAKIMA — The Yakima police officer who pepper-sprayed and kicked a teenager while breaking up a fight has returned to regular patrol duties.
+YAKIMA, Wash.
+(AP) — The Yakima police officer who pepper-sprayed and kicked a teenager while breaking up a fight has returned to regular patrol duties.

-The Yakima Herald-Republic reports officer Ian Cole will not face administrative action after a use-of-force review board concluded his actions were reasonable.
+The Yakima Herald-Republic reports officer Ian Cole will not face administrative action after a use of force review board concluded his actions were reasonable.

 The officer had knocked the teen to the ground at the Central Washington State Fair in September.
 The encounter was captured on video.